In a hot seller’s market, there are increased risks for real estate professionals. And we’ve uncovered more of them in looking specifically at Nevada.

 - The value of home warranties

 Like Kathryn says, “Risk can never be eliminated.
 It just has to be managed appropriately”.
-If you’re a real estate professional who wants to manage your risk, prevent claims and protect your real estate business, watch the full webinar to find out more here:
+If you’re a real estate professional who wants to manage your risk, prevent claims and protect your real estate business, watch the full webinar, listen to the podcast, or view the transcript below to find out more:

 Video Transcript: Preventing Claims in a Hot Sellers Market, Part 2: Escalation Clauses, Appraisal Addendums, and More